 November 18, 2015 - Watch Video - “The Impact of New Product Development and Innovation on Supply Chain Management”

 Speaker: Lindsey Rappleyea ’13, New Product Development Engineer, W. L. Gore & Associates

 October 21, 2015 Video - Watch Video - “Confidence in Chaos: Fortifying Supply Chain Business Continuity Capabilities in an Evolving Risk Landscape”

 Speaker: Jodie Wright ’10, Senior Associate, Information Protection and Business Resilience Practice, KPMG

 September 23, 2015 - Watch Video - “Integrating Physical and Digital Supply Chains: A Cross-Industry Perspective”

 Speaker: Peter Vanderminden ’78, Senior Industry Analyst, IoT and Digital Supply Chain, Flatiron Strategies

 Center for Supply Networks and Analytics

-- T. Ravichandran, Associate Dean of Research, Irene and Robert ’55 Bozzone Distinguished Professor, Academic Director of M.S.
-Supply Chain Management Program, Rensselaer Lally School of Management
+- T. Ravichandran, Associate Dean of Research, Irene and Robert ’55 Bozzone Distinguished Professor, Director of the Center for Supply Networks and Analytics, and Director of the Ph.D.
+Program.

 - M. Hakan Hekimoglu, Assistant Professor, Supply Chain Management and Business Analytics, Rensselaer Lally School of Management